Franklin County, Tennessee

 Franklin County is a county in the U.S. state of Tennessee.
 It is located on the eastern boundary of Middle Tennessee in the southern part of the state.
 As of the 2020 census, the population was 42,774.
 Its county seat is Winchester.
-Franklin County is part of the Tullahoma-Manchester, TN Micropolitan Statistical Area.
+Franklin County was formerly part of the Tullahoma-Manchester, TN Micropolitan Statistical Area, it was removed in 2023 and is part of the Winchester Micropolitan Statistical Area.

 History

 White settlement began around 1800, and the county was formally organized in 1807 and named for Benjamin Franklin.
 During the next several decades, the size of the county was reduced several times by reorganizations which created the neighboring counties of Coffee County, Moore County, and Grundy County.
 One of the most notable early settlers was frontiersman Davy Crockett, who came about 1812 but is not thought to have remained long.

 The University of the South, founded by the Episcopal Church, was organized just before the Civil War.
 It began full operations shortly after hostilities ceased.
 It encompasses a full university and theological seminary.
 The University of Tennessee Space Institute is also located in the county.

 The area became strongly secessionist before the war.
 Franklin County formally threatened to secede from Tennessee and join Alabama if Tennessee did not leave the union, which the state did when forced to take sides by Abraham Lincoln.
 This contrasted sharply with the situation in not distant Winston County, Alabama, which was largely pro-Union and provided more volunteers for the Union than the Confederacy.

 During 1863, the Army of Tennessee retreated through the county, leaving it more or less under Union control for the rest of the war, although some guerrilla warfare still took place.
 Isham G. Harris, the Confederate governor of Tennessee, was from Franklin County.
 After having his political rights restored after the war, he was chosen to represent the state in the United States Senate.

 During the temperance (anti-liquor) agitations of the late 19th century, residents discovered that by a quirk of state law, liquor could be sold only in incorporated towns.
 As a result, all of the county's towns abolished their charters in order to prohibit the sale of alcohol.